inlife/nexrender/README.md

 You can do that by providing the property name using a dot `.` separator.
 (Example: "Effects.Skin_Color.Color") In case your property already has `.` in the name, and you are sure it will lead to a collision, while parsing, you can also use arrow symbol `->` instead.

+You can also change the deeper attributes of properties, for example the font of a text layer using "Source Text.font" or the font size by "Source Text.fontSize".
 </details>

 ### Example